 Minna Cairns (nee Cromack) Scarth

-Her birthday is probably May 26th and she was probably born around 1897.
 Her younger sister was Hattie, who gave Minna a book as a present and inscribed it to “my teacher”; evidently Minna was either actually a teacher or had a natural talent for communicating to young people.
 Alice Cromack was a relative (possibly a much older sister, aunt or cousin) who married one Samuel Sykes Webster.
 Their daughter Enid Hartley (senior) was Freda (Hartley) Watters’ mother.
 (See separate entry.)
 Minna appears to have been something of a mentor to Freda in the development of her love for culture and politics.

 In 1938 or 1939, Freda was involved in the “Youth Peace Foundation”, seemingly in some leadership role in Yorkshire moors walks and possibly weekend schools.
 This may have been actually or part of the British Youth Peace Assembly, which by this stage was campaigning against conscription.
 The body had been founded on the initiative of the Young Communist League, initially to fund the Spanish Youth Foodship to the Spanish republic in 1936-7 during the civil war there.
 The BYPA also campaigned on the issue of refugees from all fascist territories.

 It seems likely that Minna’s tutoring of world events in the late 1930s was critical to the development of Freda’s politics.
-On the evidence that Minna at some uncertain point gave Freda as a present one of William Gallagher’s (the Communist MP) books of autobiography, “The Chosen Few” that she and her husband had acquired in 1940, it may be concluded that she (possibly her husband, also) was either sympathetic to, or even a member of the Communist Party, or was at the least an enlightened woman who knew of Freda’s early leanings and wished to encourage them.
+On the evidence that Minna at some uncertain point gave Freda as a present one of William Gallagher’s (the Communist MP) books of autobiography, “The Chosen Few”, that she and her husband had acquired in 1940, it may be concluded that she (possibly her husband, also) was either sympathetic to, or even a member of the Communist Party, or was at the least an enlightened woman who knew of Freda’s early leanings and wished to encourage them.
 Freda’s joining of the Women’s Land Army within weeks of the invasion of the Soviet Union, when she could have joined months earlier, may even have been encouraged by the older woman, since many progressives were unsupportive of war efforts during the phoney war phase.

 Clearly, Freda looked up to Minna and rated her highly, as evidenced by the fact that name of her great aunt (?) was still treated with some reverence by the Hartley family years after her death.
 No more is currently known about her.